bridystone/rock_carrot_mirror/README.md

 This started as my first Mobile App.
 So it is rather basic and might miss architecture building blocks - but so far it works.

-known limitations:
-- the database access causes some issues (locking), resulting in slow updates